muhammedattif/Django-Admin-Performance-Tools/README.md

 -To customize submit button name, you can set `submit_button_value` attribute in the `FormAction` class

--To customize success redirection of the form you can set `success_url` attribute or override `get_success_url` function.
+-To customize success redirection of the form you can set `success_url` attribute or override `get_success_url` function (Default is redirect to the action page).

 ## 4.2- CreateViewQuickAction